 The Geometric Calibrator module in Imatest Master and IT is the software portion of Imatest’s geometric calibration solution.

 However, calibration is not a software-only problem- it first requires a physical target setup.
 The more stringent the calibration accuracy requirements, the greater the demands on the physical setup and the number of images required.

-It is recommended that new users of the Geometric Calibrator module proceed by:
+It is recommended that new users of the Geometric Calibrator module:

 - Read through the requirements to understand what evidence the Geometric Calibrator needs and how to design a test setup accordingly

 - Contact us about designing a calibration solution accordingly

 - Consult the terminology pages to clarify the many details of the language of calibration (units and coordinate systems)

 - Learn how Imatest defines the components of Calibration Tasks